AlexDiumin/Dashboard/Dashboard/readme.txt

-DB: POSTGRESQL !!!
+DB: postgresql
-v1.4 Beta
+v1.5 not working as needed